 - The role of mentor is important so that the students have opportunity to improve and learn.

 - Supportive schools

 - Student teachers who have open-minded and positive attitude to learn.

-The 2nd batch of pre-service student teacher exchange will be from 17 July – 15 August 2016.
-There are 17 universities from Indonesia, Philippines and Thailand participated in the 2nd batch with approximately 180 students exchange among the three countries.
+The second batch of pre-service student teacher exchange is from 17 July – 15 August 2016.
+There are 17 universities from Indonesia, Philippines and Thailand participated in the 2nd batch with a total of 101 students exchange among the three countries.